 Fields are decomposed into spherical harmonics on the $S^3$, as reviewed in detail e.g. in \cite{IshikiTakayamaTsuchiya2006}.
 Scalars are written as $\Phi_a = \sum_{J,M} \Phi_a^{JM} {\cal Y}_{JM}$, while vectors decompose into vector spherical harmonics as $A_i = \sum_{JM} \sum_{\rho=-1}^{1} A^{JM}_{(\rho)} {\cal Y}_{JM\rho,i}$, with $\rho = 0,\pm 1$ labeling the longitudinal and transverse harmonics, respectively.
 Here, $M \equiv (m,\tilde{m})$, with $m$ and ${\tilde m}$ running from $-J$ to $J$ for scalar spherical harmonics.
 For vectors, they run from $-Q$ to $Q$ and $-\tilde{Q}$ to $\tilde{Q}$, respectively, where $Q = J + (1+\rho)\rho/2$ and $\tilde{Q} = J - (1-\rho)\rho/2$.
 Since the harmonics ${\cal Y}_{JM\pm1,i}$ are transverse, the Coulomb gauge condition $\nabla^i A_i$ reduces to $A^{JM}_{(\rho = 0)} = 0$, and both the temporal and longitudinal gluon can be directly integrated out.
 The resulting Hamiltonian is

 with the scalar charge density

 Here, $\Pi_a$ is the momentum conjugate to $\Phi_a$ and $\Pi_{(\rho)}$ to $A_{(\rho)}$, $\omega_J\equiv 2J+1$, $\omega_{A,J}\equiv 2J+2$ and bars denote hermitian conjugation.
-The coefficients ${\cal C}$ and ${\cal D}$ are Clebsch--Gordan coefficients that couple three scalar, or one scalar and its derivative with a vector spherical harmonic, respectively.
-They are given in the appendix.
 Doubly occurring indices $a$ and $\rho = \pm 1$ are summed over.
+The coefficients ${\cal C}$ and ${\cal D}$ are Clebsch--Gordan coefficients that couple three scalar, or one scalar and its derivative with a vector spherical harmonic, respectively, derived for example in \cite{HamadaHorata2003,IshikiTakayamaTsuchiya2006}.
+They read

+where $\{\}$ is a Wigner $6$-$j$ symbol, $C^{Jm}_{J_1m_1\,J_2m_2}$ are ordinary $\SU{2}$ Clebsch--Gordan coefficients and the latter expression is explicitly valid for $\rho = \pm 1$.
 The first interaction in $H$ is the Coulomb term between scalar charges, while the other two are the scalar--gluon, and scalar--scalar interaction present in the ${\cal N}=4$ Hamiltonian.
 The theory is supplemented with a gauge singlet constraint that arises from integrating out the $(J,M) = (0,0)$-mode of the temporal gauge field.

 The rotation generator $S_1$ reads

 while the relevant $\SU{4}$ R-charge is given by